Thursday, September 19, 2024

 The practice of swearing oaths is a mechanism by which one person could assure another that a promise would be fulfilled.

-The Lord Jesus establishes that His followers should avoid swearing oaths all together.
+The Lord Jesus establishes that His followers should avoid swearing oaths altogether.

 To even swear on one's own head was wrong because one's own head was not under the authority of its owner to the degree that he could not even alter the color of a single hair.
 The person's head was still under the perview of God and thus wrong to swear upon.